- IT Services

 Never tell anyone your password!

 - If you do so, you are in violation of this code.

 - If someone else uses your account, they are in violation of this code.

-- If access by another person to files protected by your account password is needed, consult with the Information Technology (IT) staff for approaches that do not compromise password security.
+- If another person needs to access your files, please consult with the Information Technology Services (ITS) staff for an approach that does not compromise password security.